It

 "The mind craves the form, but the form strengthens the mind."

-It felt like the stick of a Zen master on my head.
+It felt like the slap stick of a Zen master on my head.
 What an Aikido journey is about, in just a few words, Endo Sensei nailed it.

 My teachers say to me, "You are thinking too much."
 Well, my teachers, how can I not?
 I don't know what to do with myself.
 I don't know how to stand without being shaky.
 Why do I suddenly feel like I have too many hands to deal with?
 And what did you show just now???